lsds/sgx-lkl/docs/Threading.md

 SGX-LKL has four kinds of threads: ethreads, lthreads, Linux tasks, and pthreads.
 This document explains how they are implemented and how they relate.

-Ethreads are the lowest-level threads.
+Ethreads (enclave threads) are the lowest-level threads.
 These are roughly analogous to VCPUs in conventional VMs.
 In SGX, each ethread corresponds to a thread-control structure (TCS), allocated by [Open Enclave](https://openenclave.io/sdk/).